GeekHunter-Brasil/hello-world/backend-styleguide/README.md

 By convention instance methods have the `#` prefix, and class methods the `.` prefix.
 This makes it easy to learn about the code while reading the tests.
 You can dig this up on the `rspec-core` documentation: https://rubydoc.info/gems/rspec-core

-Notice that we don't use `it 'should do something'`, but `it 'does something'`.
+Notice that we don't use `it 'should do something'`, instead we use `it 'does something'`.

 ![Do or do not, there is no should.](https://i.imgflip.com/6kupo6.jpg)